 Permission by the Authority or an authorized agent thereof, expressly or by implication, to enter upon or use the Airport or any part thereof, for non-commercial purposes shall be conditioned upon compliance with Airport Rules and Regulations.
+The purpose of this Section of the Rules and Regulations is to set forth the Authority's respect for free speech and other expressive communications and activities.
+While the Authority shall not discriminate based on content or viewpoint in its limited public fora, nevertheless, the Airport is not a public forum and is not a place of unrestricted public access.
+The Airport may regulate the time, place and manner of speech and activities to prevent unreasonable interference with or disruption of the Airport's official activities or the safety and welfare of the Airport community.

-No person shall distribute flyers, brochures, pamphlets, books, or other printed or written material in or upon public areas not occupied by a Lessee of buildings, grounds, roads, walks, approaches, or any other property known as Capital Region International Airport without a permit from the President - CEO.
+No person shall conduct or host events, activities, or demonstrations, except as outlined below in Section 6, or distribute flyers, brochures, pamphlets, books, or other printed or written material in or upon Authority premises not occupied by a Lessee of buildings, grounds, roads, walks, approaches, or any other property known as Capital Region International Airport or Mason Jewett Field without a permit approved by the Chief Operating Officer or their designee.
+The Authority reserves the right to issue a standing permit for certain recurring functions.